humblelad/security-engineer-interview-questions/README.md

 # security-engineer-interview-questions
-The question list which I share on linkedin to prepare for security engineering jobs.
+The question list which I share on linkedin to prepare for security engineering jobs including scenario based questions.
 # Security Engineer/ Application Security/ Information security Question List

 1. You are a security engineer in a startup having customers which store a lot of sensitive info in the servers.
 How are you going to secure it and which cloud platform is best for it ?
 Additionally, what may be the best way for password storage?